protongamer/Arduino_Telephone/README.md

 Make your own hardware to convert a dial phone into a mobile dial phone

-See here for hardware and build's instructions : (link coming soon)
+See here for hardware and build's instructions : https://hackaday.io/project/173968-arduino-mobile-dial-phone

 Works on ATmega328 board